| | | |

 · written in US terms

-· This beanie is worked in joined rounds starting with a magic loop
+· This beanie is worked from top down in joined rounds starting with a magic loop.
+The waffle stitch section is made in turned rounds.

 WAFFLE BRIM BEANIE CROCHET PATTERN